 “There’s a resounding demand for Cisco devices in as many spaces as possible,” Mortensen said.

 Designit’s findings echo other recent research findings: In a global study, over 50% of respondents said access to all-in-one collaboration devices would improve their work from home experience when collaborating with others.

 When it comes to employee well-being, it’s also important to pick devices that get the basics right.

 For Designit, this means choosing devices that provide high-quality video and audio to help lessen video fatigue.

 “The cognitive load of bad quality audio and video when you’re in these meetings, it’s just unbearable,” Mortensen said.
 “After a full day of meetings and workshops on bad quality video and audio, people get really, really tired and grumpy.
 For employee well-being, it’s super important that these things work seamlessly and are high quality.”

-And Webex devices have delivered.
+And Cisco devices have delivered.

 In addition to selecting devices with a strong foundation in the basic capabilities you need, look for ones with other helpful features that make life a bit easier for your team.

 Mortensen highlighted the touchless controls and voice commands Cisco devices offer.

 “I love the use of the speech recognition to initiate the meetings,” Mortensen said.
 “It’s lightning fast and that’s one of those delight things where it’s so fast compared to any other virtual assistant.
 It just instantly works.”